gar1t/ChicagoML/devml/unconference.md

 [^license]:
-    Unless otherwise agreed upon, all work product conducted under the auspices of ChicagoML is governed by our [contribution policy](/contributing/).
+    Unless otherwise agreed upon, all work product conducted under the auspices of devML is governed by our [contribution policy](/contributing/).